Language: EN

 Controlling Arduino with Python and the PySerial library

-Python is one of the most popular programming languages in recent times.
-Its ease of use allows for quickly creating small programs and scripts with very short development times.
+Python is one of the programming languages that has experienced considerable growth in recent times.
+Its ease of use allows for the rapid creation of small programs and scripts, with very short development times.

-Of course, the world of Arduino is no exception and connecting Arduino with Python is very simple, using the serial port and the PySerial library.
+Of course, the world of Arduino is no exception, and it is very easy to connect Arduino with Python, using the serial port and the PySerial library.

-In this post, we will see how to connect Arduino with Python and the PySerial library, to use it in our electronics, robotics, and IoT projects.
+In this entry, we will see how to connect Arduino with Python and the PySerial library, to use it in our electronics, robotics, and IoT projects.

-Serial port communication can be done both by cable and wirelessly via Bluetooth, as we saw in the post Connect Arduino by Bluetooth with HC-05 or HC-06 modules.
+Communication via the serial port can be done both wired and wirelessly via Bluetooth, as we saw in the entry Connect Arduino via Bluetooth with HC-05 or HC-06 modules.

-For this post, we will use the Arduino port.
-If you are not familiar with the serial port, you can read the post Arduino communication with the serial port.
+For this entry, we will use the Arduino port.
+If you are not yet familiar with the serial port, you can read the entry Arduino Communication with Serial Port.

 Install Python and PySerial

 The first thing we need is to have Python installed on our device.
-If you haven’t started with Python yet, you can refer to the post Our first program in Python, where we saw how to install Python on Windows and Linux, and some basic examples to introduce its use.
+If you are new to Python, you can check the entry Our first program in Python where we saw how to install Python on Windows and Linux, along with some basic examples to introduce its use.

-Once we have Python installed to be able to communicate with Arduino, we need the PySerial library, which allows us to use the serial port easily.
-The PySerial library is available at this link https://github.com/pyserial/pyserial
+Once we have Python installed, to communicate with Arduino we need the PySerial library, which allows us to easily use the serial port.
+The PySerial library is available at this link https://github.com/pyserial/pyserial.

 We download and run the installer to add the PySerial library to our Python installation.

-We can also install the PySerial library directly from Python by typing the following command from a console.
+We can also install the PySerial library directly from Python by typing the following command in a console.

 python -m pip install PySerial

-With either of the two methods, we will have the PySerial library installed and ready to be used in our projects.
+With either of the two methods, we will end up with the PySerial library installed and ready to be used in our projects.

-Next, we will see a couple of simple examples to start testing and using the PySerial library with Arduino.
+Next, we will look at a couple of simple examples to start testing and using the PySerial library along with Arduino.

-In this first example, we are going to read information sent by Arduino and captured and displayed on the screen by Python.
+In this first example, we will read information sent by Arduino, captured and displayed on the screen by Python.

-For this, we start by loading the following sketch into Arduino, which simply continuously sends the text “Hello World” once per second.
+To do this, we start by uploading the following sketch to Arduino, which simply continuously sends the text “Hello World” once per second.

 void setup() {